-"Legal and equitable owner", and "leased fee interest" shall have the same meanings as provided under section 516-1; and
+"Legal and equitable owner", and "leased fee interest" shall have the same meanings as provided under section 516-1; and company for collection or other costs shall not be included in this exemption."

 ["Condominium project" and "cooperative project" shall have the same meanings as provided under section 514C-1.]